 If you’re an insulin pumper, testing helps you adjust your basal rates and bolus doses.
 When your basal rates are set so that your blood glucose stays in optimal range and your insulin-to-carbohydrate ratios are accurate, it’s much easier to maintain good control.

 How often should you check?
 That depends on your diabetes and your treatment plan.
-Some people can stagger their testing patterns and get a good picture of their blood-glucose control by testing only twice a day, while others test 10 or more times per day.
+Some people can stagger their testing patterns and get a good picture of their control by testing only twice a day, while others test 10 or more times per day.